 Pneumonia is an infection that develops in the lobes of one or both lungs when the air sacs — also called alveoli — are filled with blood cells, pus, and other liquid.

-When both lobes of the lungs become infected, it’s called lobar pneumonia and it requires medical attention, as does pneumonia that only affects one lung or lobes on one side.
+When an entire lobe of the lung becomes infected, it’s called lobar pneumonia and it requires medical attention.

 Pneumonia contributes to inflammation and other symptoms like:

 Pneumonia can be a serious and potentially life-threatening condition if you don’t receive the correct medical treatment.